-If the line fault detection is active (mandatory, see datasheet), the input loops of all device versions are supervised.
-The line fault detection is activated if switch S3 and switch 4 (2-channel devices) is in position I.
+If the line fault detection is active (mandatory), the input loops of all device versions are supervised.
+The line fault detection is activated if the switch S3 is in position I.

 The related safety function is defined as the outputs are de-energized (safe state), if there is a line fault detected.